28 Grandma-Approved Holiday Recipes

 No holiday table is complete without a dish of this classic cornbread dressing.
 Plenty of chicken broth, butter, and seasonings are the key to this super satisfying side.

 When things get busy during the holiday season, it's helpful to have a loaf or two of banana bread on hand for a quick breakfast or afternoon snack.
 Plus, whipping up a batch of banana bread is a great way to get kids involved in the kitchen.

 Nana's Rosemary Biscuits with Cranberries

-"My Irish grandmother added fresh rosemary from the garden to her biscuits.
-We like to include cranberries for the best mini turkey sliders the next day--if there are any biscuits left over."
+This savory biscuit recipe comes to us from Maureen Callahan, longtime contributor to Cooking Light.
+Her Irish grandmother added fresh rosemary from the garden to her biscuits.
+We like to include cranberries for the best mini turkey sliders the next day--if there are any biscuits left over.